AndrewBurdyug/stream-rpc/README.md

    basically you will use it only for sending "hello" message in startup phase (later this function will be removed)

+## Configurable settings

+Settings which you can override through OS environment variables:

+ - `STREAM_RPC_HOST` host address on which server will listen for incoming connections and client will connect, default: 0.0.0.0 (all system network interfaces)
+ - `STREAM_RPC_PORT` a port number on which server will listen for incoming connections and client will connect, default: 8888
+ - `STREAM_RPC_LOG_LVL` log level, default: INFO

+Settings which you should override in your code:

+ - `STREAM_RPC_TERM` separator of messages in stream, default: b"\n"
+ - `STREAM_RPC_CYPHER` cypher which will use for encryption/decryption of messages,
+   default: `stream_rpc.crypto.Cypher`
+ - `STREAM_RPC_LOG_FMT` format of log messages

 # Examples of usage

 ## Define a server